 Hunder Sand Dunes – The White Beauty of Ladakh

 Another most recognized face of Nubra Valley other than historical Buddhist peace house of Diskit is the white sand dunes of Hunder Village and the equally famous double-humped Bactrian camel safari.
 Situated around 8 km from Diskit town, Hunder perfectly represents the majestic hues of Nubra Valley’s topography.
 While you experience some fantastic views of the vegetation in Diskit, Hunder is all about white desert.
-Travellers can enjoy exciting Bactrian camel rides from Diskit to Hunder Village.
-Until 2010, the valley was open for tourists only till Hunder Village but with the opening of the region beyond the village later on givestourists lifetime experiences to explore previously unexplored Ladakhi villages like Turtuk.
+Travelers can enjoy exciting Bactrian camel rides from Diskit to Hunder Village.
+Until 2010, the valley was open for tourists only till Hunder Village but with the opening of the region beyond the village later on gives tourists lifetime experiences to explore previously unexplored Ladakhi villages like Turtuk.

 Panamik – Amalgamation of Scenic Beauty and Curative Hot Springs

 Encircled by snow-capped mountains, Panamik village is a sight to behold.
 Located on the banks of Nubra River, Panamik is the last accessible village for foreigners.
-Just a few kilometres away from the village lays Siachen Glacier, a controversial point over which Indian and Pakistan armies are fighting for years.
+Just a few kilometers away from the village lays Siachen Glacier, a controversial point over which Indian and Pakistan armies are fighting for years.
 But in Panamik, everything seems under control and peaceful.
 The village is mainly renowned for its sulphur hot springs but there is much more to experience and enjoy in this off-beat rural settlement.
 It is easy to spot Pashmina goats here and the village also serves as the base camp for trekking expedition to the 250 year old ENSA GOMPA.

-Samstanling Monastery – the Flag bearer of Ladakhi Traditions
+Samstanling Monastery – The Flag Bearer of Ladakhi Traditions